heysphere/node-vs-go/README.md

 ![](imgs/hist_node_go_2.png)

-## How computation affect latency? (or why Node monolyth is an antipattern)
+## How computation affects the latency? (or why Node monolyth is an antipattern)

 In this experiment we introduce a relatively inexpensive computation (taking ~1ms) that happens with selected probability before the servers return current timestamp.
 Let's say that 100ms is an appropriate latency for good user experience.
 Intuitively you may think that nothing can go wrong if only 1% of the overall latency is dedicated to computation.
 Apparently, everything can go wrong.
 Take a look at the table below.
 The "Requests With Computation" column indicates the percent of queries that will be affected by 1ms computation.